 The first plants to colonize land were most likely related to the ancestors of modern day mosses (bryophytes), which are thought to have appeared about 500 million years ago.
 They were followed by liverworts (also bryophytes) and primitive vascular plants—the pterophytes—from which modern ferns are descended.
 The life cycle of bryophytes and pterophytes is characterized by the alternation of generations, which is also exhibited in the gymnosperms and angiosperms.
 However, what sets bryophytes and pterophytes apart from gymnosperms and angiosperms is their reproductive requirement for water.
 The completion of the bryophyte and pterophyte life cycle requires water because the male gametophyte releases flagellated sperm, which must swim to reach and fertilize the female gamete or egg.
 After fertilization, the zygote undergoes cellular division and grows into a diploid sporophyte, which in turn will form sporangia or "spore vessels."
 In the sporangia, mother cells undergo meiosis and produce the haploid spores.
 Release of spores in a suitable environment will lead to germination and a new generation of gametophytes.

 In seed plants, the evolutionary trend led to a dominant sporophyte generation accompanied by a corresponding reduction in the size of the gametophyte from a conspicuous structure to a microscopic cluster of cells enclosed in the tissues of the sporophyte.
 Whereas lower vascular plants, such as club mosses and ferns, are mostly homosporous (producing only one type of spore), all seed plants, or spermatophytes, are heterosporous, producing two types of spores: megaspores (female) and microspores (male).
 Megaspores develop into female gametophytes that produce eggs, and microspores mature into male gametophytes that generate sperm.
-Because the gametophytes mature within the spores, they are not free-living, as are the gametophytes of other seedless vascular plants.
+Because gametophyte maturation depends on water and nutrient supply from the dominant sporophyte tissue, they are not free-living, as are the gametophytes of seedless vascular plants.

 Ancestral heterosporous seedless plants, represented by modern-day plants such as the spike moss Selaginella, are seen as the evolutionary forerunners of seed plants.
 In the life cycle of Selaginella, both male and female sporangia develop within the same stem-like strobilus.
 In each male sporangium, multiple microspores are produced by meiosis.
 Each microspore produces a small antheridium contained within a spore case.
 As it develops it is released from the strobilus, and a number of flagellated sperm are produced that then leave the spore case.
 In the female sporangium, a single megaspore mother cell undergoes meiosis to produce four megaspores.
 Gametophytes develop within each megaspore, consisting of a mass of tissue that will later nourish the embryo and a few archegonia.
 The female gametophyte may remain within remnants of the spore wall in the megasporangium until after fertilization has occurred and the embryo begins to develop.
 This combination of an embryo and nutritional cells is a little different from the organization of a seed, since the nutritive endosperm in a seed is formed from a single cell rather than multiple cells.